Yamagata City, Yamagata Prefecture, has completely changed its landscape due to Mishima Michiyo after the Meiji Restoration.

 Yamagata City suffered two major fires during the Meiji period.
 The first big fire city in May 1894, called the City South Fire.

-In May 1911 (Meiji 44), a large fire broke out in the northern part of the city .
-A fire that started at a soba shop in what is now Nanakamachi, located on the north side of Tokamachi where the Great Fire in the south of the city occurred, was carried by strong winds and burned down the Nanakamachi shopping district.
-The fire then spread to the government district where the prefectural office was located, burning down everything including the prefectural office, police station, courthouse, schools, and banks.
+In May 1911 (Meiji 44), a major fire broke out in the northern part of the city .
+A fire that emerges from the current Nanakamachi soba store located on the north side of Tokamachi, where the great fire in the south of the city began, burns down Nanakamachi shopping district by strong winds.

 The rebuilt prefectural office and National Diet Building were relocated to Bunshokan.